eventbrite/javascript/react/testing.md

 ## Finding nodes

 Search for nodes within a component by adding `data-spec` attributes to them.
 In the past, Eventbrite used special `js-*` CSS classes for references to nodes in JavaScript code.
-These `js-*` classes were also used when testing as well.
+These `js-*` classes were used when testing as well.
 Now with React testing, instead of using special CSS classes, [refs](https://github.com/eventbrite/javascript/tree/master/react#refs), or attempting to traverse the DOM with Enzyme's [`find`](http://airbnb.io/enzyme/docs/api/ReactWrapper/find.html) helper, we use `data-spec` attributes.

 The `data-spec` attribute is specific to testing and not tied to presentation like CSS classes would be.
 If we decide to rename or remove a CSS class, the tests should not be impacted because there is no implicit link between styles and tests.
 We leverage two helpers, `getSingleSpecWrapper` & `getSpecWrappers` to find nodes with the `data-spec` attribute.
 Suppose we had the following (simplified) generated markup for a `Notification` component: